It shouldn’t surprise you that people hold onto their beliefs and ideologies strongly. I know this because it’s exactly what I do.

 Over the last few months, I have been in many situations where my beliefs have come head-to-head with those around me.
-It can range from work habits, friendship norms, politics and religion.
-I live in a society that discourages confrontation, so I often hold my anger inside.
+These can be things like work habits, friendship norms, politics and religion.
+I live in a society that discourages confrontation, so I often hold my anger inside, filling me with bitterness.
 In many of these cases it has caused distance and bitterness in my relationships.

 But as a Christian, I need to love people well.

-My friend asked me recently, “Are we preparing millennials well for a world where people will have very different beliefs that often contradict their own?”
+My friend asked me recently, “Are we setting up millennials well for a world where people will have very different beliefs that often contradict their own?”

 It caught me off guard.
 How do you love someone well, especially when you disagree with them?

-I thought loving people well would mean spending time with people, hearing their stories, writing notes and baking things for them.
-While these are nice things to do, they aren’t love.
+When I began working with Cru this fall, my main goal was to love people well.
+I thought that would mean spending time with people, hearing their stories, writing notes and baking things for them.
+While these are very nice things to do, they aren’t love.
+My actions are supposed to be an outflow of love.

-Instead, I found myself placed in a group of broken people that were very different from me.
+Instead, I found I was placed in a group of broken people that were very different from me.
 They had different views on politics, current events, social issues and even what good community looks like.
-Through this, I have learned how broken I really am.
-There was a tendency within me to get angry and disengage when people didn’t see eye-to-eye with me.
+Through this experience, I have learned how broken I really am and how I desire to love and be loved.
+I saw that there was a tendency to get angry and disengage when people didn’t see eye-to-eye with me.

-There are parts of ourselves we feel we have to hide because we have been given parameters around what we should act or think.
+We often encourage others to hold strong to their beliefs, but only as long as what they believe is in line with what we believe and what society accepts.
+There are parts of ourselves and our beliefs that we have to hide because we have been given parameters around what we should act or think.
 Sometimes this means being nonoffensive toward others, inclusive of everyone and never disagreeing openly with others.
+We have groups and labels that we identify with that put parameters on how we act, dress and think.

 In my home, I was encouraged to be creative and not let anyone put me down for being different.
 When I was in college, I was given room to express my beliefs through my classes.